torniker/me/content/about.md

 > #### Place where I studied a lot
 > At Shift I worked in a remote team (from Georgia).
 I started using Go and learned a lot.
 I also worked on Salesforce (Apex).
 My Responsibilities included: Automation of company’s internal business processes, Code Review.

-> I had free time to study, because most of the high priority tasks were assign to the team in SF.

 ## ITDC
 > http://itdc.ge
 #### Positions